douglasfanucchi/a-maze-ing/README.md

 ### **Roles**

-* **dode-lim:** Focused on  configuration parsing with regex, building the solver Class and architecturing the graphical features of the project.
+* **dode-lim:** Focused on  configuration parsing with regex, implementing DFS and Prim generation algorithms, building the solver Class, creating an interface to facilitate the use of the MLX library and generating the bundled package of mazegen.
-* **lbalderr:** Focused on researching the core generation algorithms, creating core data structures (Cell, Grid) maintaining the project architecture and OOP best practices, and validating maze constraints.
+* **lbalderr:** Focused on researching the core generation algorithms, creating core data structures (Cell, Grid), implementing Kruskal and Hunt and Kill algorithms and building the graphical features of the project.

 ### **Planning & Evolution**